The symplectic arc algebra is formal: Formality via Hilbert schemes of Milnor fibres

-(where we sum over upper half-plane matchings) is injective \cite{Khovanov:Cohomology}.
+(where we sum over upper half-plane matchings) is injective.
+Alternatively, this follows from the description of $H^*(\scrY_k)$ obtained in \cite{Khovanov:Cohomology}.
 It therefore suffices to show that $GW_1 |_{L_{\wp}} = 0 \in H^2(L_{\wp})$ for a Lagrangian fibred over a matching $\wp$.
 Any such Lagrangian is far from the diagonal and the relative Hilbert scheme, and meets only product Chern one spheres.
 The result now follows from the corresponding vanishing theorem on the Milnor fibre. \end{proof}

 All of $\scrY_k$, $\bar{\scrY}_k$ and $\Hilb^{[k]}(\bar{A}_{2k-1})$ have trivial first cohomology.
 Therefore, choices of nullhomology of $GW_{1} = 0 \in H^2(\scrY_k)$ are essentially unique.